Rachel Unitt: Club career

-Unitt started her footballing career with Wolves Women as a 14-year-old.
-She joined Everton Ladies for 2000–01, before signing a professional contract with Fulham L.F.C. the following season.
+Unitt started her footballing career with Wolverhampton Wanderers as a 14-year-old.
+She joined Everton for the 2000–01 season, before signing a professional contract with Fulham the following season.
 After a successful spell at Fulham, she returned to Everton in 2004.
 Her achievements to date include winning the domestic treble with Fulham in the 2002–03 season and the 2010 FA Women's Cup with Everton.

-In July 2005, Unitt joined American W-League side New Jersey Wildcats for the last seven games of their season, teaming up with England and former Fulham teammate Rachel Yankey.
+In July 2005, Unitt moved to the United States to join W-League side New Jersey Wildcats for the last seven games of their season, teaming up with England and former Fulham teammate Rachel Yankey.
 The Wildcats eventually won the W-League championship, beating the Ottawa Fury by 3–0 in the championship match with Unitt scoring the first goal.
 Unitt also trained with Malmö FF in December 2005, but, fearing burn-out, rejected a contract offer from the Swedish club.

 With Everton dormant ahead of the 2011 FA WSL season, Unitt played for Leeds City Vixens in the FA Women's Premier League Cup.

-At the end of the 2011 FA WSL season, Unitt put in a transfer request after eight years at Everton.
-Following negotiations a move to Birmingham City was announced in February 2012.
+At the end of the season, Unitt put in a transfer request after eight years at Everton.
+Following negotiations, a move to Birmingham City was announced in February 2012.
 After her time at the club was disrupted by injury, Unitt rejected Birmingham's offer of a contract extension in January 2014 and left the club as a free agent.
 She signed for Notts County on 30 January 2014, only to suffer an injury to the cruciate ligament in her other knee during the 2014 FA WSL season.
-In December 2014 she agreed to stay with Notts County, combining her rehabilitation with a place on the club's coaching staff.
+In December 2014, she agreed to stay with Notts County, combining her rehabilitation with a place on the club's coaching staff.

-In 2016, Unitt played for Solihull Moors L.F.C., a women's football club in the West Midlands, which at the time was in the FA Women's Premier League.
+In 2016, Unitt played for Solihull Moors, a women's football club in the West Midlands, which at the time was in the FA Women's Premier League.